We've independently reviewed this article to make sure it's as accurate as we can make it.

 Hats off to you if you’ve just finished following the step-by-step guide and have fixed the leak in your radiator.
 But perhaps you wonder why your oil-filled radiator began to leak in the first place.

-Is your oil-filled radiator leaking?
-Then you should disconnect it and stop using it immediately.
+If your oil-filled radiator is leaking, you need to disconnect it and stop using it immediately.
 I do not recommend that you continue using the radiator until you have fixed the leak.

 Condensation leaks in oil-filled radiators are very common.
 Here is a list of reasons why these occur.